I-MSCP

+The i-MSCP is no longer under development, although the developer has repeatedly claimed to be working on a new version, which has never has been published or even shown in any possible way.
+Whether development occurs or not, the current version of the software is not installable, as it only supports outdated versions of systems for which some of the necessary software to install i-MSCP cannot be installed.

 Licensing

 i-MSCP has a dual license.
 A part of the base code is licensed under the Mozilla Public License.
-All new code, and submissions to i-MSCP are licensed under the GNU LESSER GENERAL PUBLIC LICENSE Version 2.1 (LGPLv2).
+All new code, and submissions to i-MSCP are licensed under the GNU Lesser General Public License Version 2.1 (LGPLv2).
 To solve this license conflict there is work on a complete rewrite for a completely LGPLv2 licensed i-MSCP.